Updated July 2018

-With more than 1.6 trillion barrels of bitumen in the ground, Alberta’s oil sands are among the world’s largest deposits of crude oil.
-But with big reserves come big responsibilities.
-This fact sheet explains how the Alberta Energy Regulator (AER)—through the energy resource enactments that we administer—ensures that oil sands development is responsible through rigorous and transparent regulatory action that continues to evolve to meet new challenges and opportunities.
+With almost 165 billion barrels of bitumen reserves buried in the ground, Alberta’s oil sands are among the world’s largest deposits of crude oil.
+This EnerFAQs explains how the Alberta Energy Regulator (AER)—through the energy resource enactments that we administer—ensures that oil sands are developed responsibly while providing protection for the public safety and the environment.

 - What are oil sands?